Nuberu

-The Nuberu, Ñuberu, Reñubeiru or Nubeiru (Asturian, Leonese and Cantabrian), Nubero (Castilian) or Nubeiro (Galician) -literally "The Clouder"- is a character of Asturian, Cantabrian, Galician and Leonese mythology.
-According to Asturian mythology, the Nuberu (also known in Western Asturias as Reñubeiru or Xuan Cabritu), is the divinity of clouds and storms.
+The Nuberu, Ñuberu, Reñubeiru or Nubeiru (Asturian, Leonese, Eonavian Cantabrian), Nubero (Castilian) or Nubeiro (Galician) -literally "The Clouder"- is a character of Asturian, Cantabrian, Galician and Leonese mythology.
+According to Asturian mythology, the Nuberu (also known in Western Asturias as Reñubeiru or Xuan Cabritu) is the divinity of clouds and storms.

-In some stories he is an individual, in other, the Nuberu is a species of dwarf-like beings with the power to control the weather.
-Sometimes it is represented as a man with a thick beard, who wears goat leathers and a big hat.
+In some stories, he is an individual; in others, the Nuberu is a species of dwarf-like beings with the power to control the weather.
+Sometimes, he is represented as a man with a thick beard, who wears goat leathers and a big hat.

-Their appearance changes from region to region but they are usually elderly, winged, dark and terribly ugly.
-When he is perceived as a single entity Nuberu dresses with dark pelts and leather, travels in a chariot pulled by wolves, and wears a patch to cover an injured or missing eye.
+Their appearance changes from region to region, but they are usually elderly, winged, dark and terribly ugly.
+When he is treated as a single entity, Nuberu is said to dress with dark pelts and leather, travel in a chariot pulled by wolves, and wear a patch to cover an injured or missing eye.

 He, or they, can be terribly cruel to people, damaging fields and pastures, although he can also be very kind to those who had helped him before.
 The myth tells us that he lives in the city of Orito, in Egypt.
 Folklorists think that Nuberu is an Asturian remnant of the ancient god Taranis, who also ruled over the skies and was worshipped in Asturias until the Middle Ages.
-Other folklorists connect Nuberu with either Thor or Donar, or even Odin since both of them are cunning and lack an eye.
-Other folklorists, such as Aurelio del Llano defend the Phoenician origins of this tradition.
+Other folklorists connect Nuberu with either Thor or Donar, or even Odin, since both of them are cunning and lack an eye.
+Other folklorists, such as Aurelio del Llano, defend the Phoenician origins of this tradition.

 Within Spain, their closest parallel is the Entiznáu from Extremadura, another evil weather creature with dark appearance and power over storms, who shares description and clothing with Nuberu, but differs in size.